Lordx679/1988/replit.md

-# LORDX679 Digital Portfolio - Project Documentation
+# RENGOKU Digital Portfolio - Project Documentation

 ## Project Overview
 A highly adaptive digital portfolio showcasing professional identity with dynamic theming, advanced file management, and modern web technologies.
 Built with React, Express.js, and optimized for Netlify deployment.

-## Recent Changes (August 5, 2025)
+## Recent Changes (August 14, 2025)
-- ✅ Added advanced file uploader with drag-and-drop functionality
+- ✅ Successfully migrated from Replit Agent to Replit environment
-- ✅ Fixed RTL text display issues for proper Arabic text rendering
+- ✅ Updated all "LORD" references to "RENGOKU" throughout the portfolio
-- ✅ Prepared complete Netlify deployment configuration
+- ✅ Updated social media links with new Spotify, YouTube, and Roblox URLs
-- ✅ Created comprehensive GitHub deployment guide
+- ✅ Fixed package dependencies and resolved tsx execution issues
-- ✅ Built and tested production-ready bundle
+- ✅ Verified full application functionality after migration
-- ✅ Added professional README and documentation
+- ✅ Updated all backend API responses to use new branding

 ## Project Architecture